-I personally was attending college during this time as a full time student while working 60 plus hours a week.
-And to top it off I was traveling almost every week and I was speaking at over 50 conferences a year by this point.
+I personally was attending college during this time as a full time student while working 60+ hours a week.
+To top it off, I was traveling almost every week and speaking at over 50 conferences a year by this point.

-Luckily enough, Crazy Egg started to do well financially and we quickly learned how lucrative software companies could be due to the reoccurring income.
+Luckily enough, Crazy Egg started to do well financially, and we quickly learned how lucrative software companies could be due to the recurring income.
 You just have to give each software company a few years to take off.
-And because we didn’t enjoy being consultants we decided to get back into creating more software companies.
+Because we didn’t enjoy being consultants, we decided to get back into creating more software companies.

-Unlike our Crazy Egg experience our newer software ventures didn’t seem to work out.
+Unlike our Crazy Egg startup, our newer software ventures didn’t seem to work out.
 The development firm that was supposed to build one of our software companies never completed the job.
-And although the podcast advertising business was up and running, the guy who was running it wasn’t too passionate about it even though it was his idea.
-So when we had interest from a few companies who wanted to buy the business nothing ever came about it because the CEO of that business wasn’t interested in working for someone else…even if he got a decent pay day.
+And although the podcast advertising business was up and running, the guy who was running it wasn’t passionate about it even though it was his idea.
+In the end, when we had interest from a few companies who wanted to buy the business, nothing ever came of it because the CEO of that business wasn’t interested in working for someone else…even if he got a decent pay day.

 The Simple Lifestyle

-Sooner or later, we learned that the reason Crazy Egg succeed while the other software companies didn’t is because not only does it solve a unique problem that enough business are experiencing, but it does so in a very simple way.
+Eventually, we learned that Crazy Egg succeeded while our other software companies didn’t because of two reasons: not only does it solve a unique problem that enough businesses are experiencing, but it does so in a very simple way.

 With our new found knowledge, we decided to create another analytics company that would solve a much larger problem than what Crazy Egg solved.
-Crazy Egg was doing well, but it is never going to be that 100 million dollar company because the market size for that one product is very limited.
+Crazy Egg was doing well, but it was never going to be that billion dollar company because the market size for that one product is very limited.

 The product that we happened to come up with was KISSmetrics.
-And funny enough we were able to get funding for it by True Ventures whom I once pitched Crazy Egg to and they decided not to fund that company.
+Funny enough, we were able to get funding for it through True Ventures to whom I once pitched Crazy Egg and who decided not to fund that company.

-Over the last few years KISSmetrics has been growing and we released a few more software products under that brand.
+Over the last few years, KISSmetrics has been growing.
+We released a few more software products under that brand.
 We also raised a bit more venture capital from a few other venture firms and a few prominent angel investors in Silicon Valley.

-I’m currently spending all of my time on KISSmetrics and I am working on creating that 100 million dollar company.
+I’m currently spending all of my time on KISSmetrics, and I am working on creating that billion dollar company.
 I wish I had a crystal ball that could tell me what the future holds for me, but I don’t have one.

-Luckily enough, I have made more money than I have lost and I have been able to leverage that money into investments like apartment complexes, .com companies, the stock market, hedge funds, brick and mortar businesses, venture capital funds, and best of all my parents.
-Hopefully my investments will pay off so that I can continue to do what I am doing and not work for anyone else.
+Luckily enough, I have made more money than I have lost, and I have been able to leverage that money into investments like apartment complexes, .com companies, the stock market, hedge funds, brick and mortar businesses, venture capital funds and, best of all, my parents.
+I hope my investments will pay off so that I can continue to do what I am doing and not work for anyone else.

-Over the next few years my number 1 goal is to share what I have learned with you so that you can have a better life than me.
+Over the next few years, my number one goal is to share what I have learned with you so that you can have an even better life than I do.

 Although I love being an entrepreneur, sadly I don’t think I’ll be able to do it forever.
-I probably have a few more good startups in me, but after that I want to focus on the non-profit world.
-See, I was born with a gift, in which I am able to help websites get a ton of eyeballs through the web.
-Hopefully I can take that gift and help non-profits get enough eyeballs to their website so that people like you can help change more lives.
+I probably have a few more good startups in me, but after that, I want to focus on the non-profit world.
+See, I was born with a gift: I am able to help websites get a ton of eyeballs on the web.
+My hope is I can take that gift and help non-profits get enough eyeballs to their websites so that people like you can help change more lives.

 I hope my story inspires you to do something with your life.
-You don’t have to be rich to be happy, but instead you just need to love what you are doing.
+You don’t have to be rich to be happy.
+You just need to love what you do.